10 Best Bike Helmets for Babies & Toddlers

 The Smith Wilder Jr. and Zip Jr. are identical helmets except that the Wilder comes with a visor, while the Zip doesn’t.
 It’s a purely stylistic choice!
 They also come in different colors, so that may sway your decision as well.

-The standout feature of these kids helmets is the size adjustment system.
+The standout feature of these toddler helmets is the size adjustment system.
 It boasts two qualities that are usually only found on high-end adult helmets.
 The rear of the helmet has a plastic cage that cups the back of the head when the dial-adjust is tightened.
 This can produce a more snug fit.

 Additionally, the dial adjust knob and cage can be shifted up or down so that the knob sits on the sweet spot on the back of the head for the most secure fit.
 Ideally, the knob should sit on the occipital bone for the best and most accurate fit.
 Most kids helmets cannot be adjusted to account for the unique position of that bone on your child’s unique head.